 In a world of #MeToo and women's marches, it's no wonder people are talking about and challenging the inequalities that have plagued workplaces for so long.

-There’s still lots to do before we can consider society wholly equal, but it only takes small actions cus on diversity and inclusion to bring about a cultural change that challenges everyday prejudices in the workplace.
+There’s still lots to do before we can consider society wholly equal, but it only takes small actions on diversity and inclusion to bring about a cultural change that challenges everyday prejudices in the workplace.
+Here are some of them.

 Create inclusive groups and teams